csaf-poc/csaf_distribution/docs/csaf_aggregator.md

-interim_years           // limiting the years for which interim documents are searched (default 0) verbose                 // print more diagnostic output, e.g. https requests (default false) allow_single_provider   // debugging option (default false)
+interim_years           // limiting the years for which interim documents are searched (default 0) verbose                 // print more diagnostic output, e.g. https requests (default false) allow_single_provider   // debugging option (default false) ignorepattern           // patterns of advisory URLs to be ignored
 ```

 Next we have two TOML _tables_: